fadimedurna/Calculator/README.md

 # Calculator
-BMI and simple adding calculator exercise with Express.js.
+BMI and simple adding calculators exercise with Express.js.